 Step 2: Intent Discovery

 Intent discovery is the task of finding new intents to add to your current taxonomy.
 This is useful to expand your model’s coverage.
-Make sure to consider any existing intents (i.e. a starter pack) as you start this process, since you do not want to create an intent that will overlap with one of the existing intents in name or function.
+Make sure to consider any existing intents (i.e., a starter pack) as you begin this process since you do not want to create an intent that will overlap with one of the existing intents in name or function.

 Below is a visual guide for anyone starting the intent discovery process:

-In these messages you may notice a few recurring patterns such as consumers reporting issues logging into their account.
+Try to review at least 30 messages.
+You may need to switch the number of messages viewable in the window from the default of 20 to 50 or higher if needed.
+Here is an example.
+In these messages, you may notice a few recurring patterns such as consumers reporting issues logging into their account.
 Let’s group those similar messages together to make an intent.

-After identifying a few patterns, see if you can group similar messages under a named label that you create.
-In the above example case, we can take the 3 checked utterances and make an intent named “report login problem”.
-To name an intent, try to think of a short phrase that could be used to describe the intent.
+- After identifying a few patterns, see if you can group similar messages under a named label that you create.
+In the above example case, we can take the three checked utterances and make an intent named “Report login problem.”
+To name an intent, try to think of a short phrase that could describe the intent.
 Typically, an intent name has both a verb and a noun.

 Step 3: Finding More Messages

-There are a few methods that you can use to find more messages:
+There are a few methods you can use to find more messages:

-First, you can read the unfiltered messages directly from the Conversation Details dashboard in Intent Analyzer.
+First, you can read the unfiltered messages directly from the “Messages” view on the Intent Discovery tab, just make sure not to have a cluster or subcluster selected:

 Another method is to use a keyword search to filter your results, as seen below:

-Lastly, you can use the Intent Discovery feature to find messages that are similar to a message that you select.
-To start, highlight a message with your mouse and click “discover similar messages” as seen below:
+Last, you can use the “Discover Similar Messages” feature to find messages similar to a message you select.
+To start, highlight a message with your mouse and click “discover similar messages,” as seen below: